simkovic/Chase/code/README.md

 * FiguresMoviesTables.py - produces the figures, movies and tables included with the manuscript

-There is a script at the end of the files that actually do something.
+In each file there is a script at the end of the file that documents how the code was used in the research project.
 This script can be used to follow the analyses.
-In principle it can be used to reproduce the analyses, however note that it will take some months with current (2015) desktop computers to finish.
+In principle it can be used to reproduce the analyses, however note that it will take some months with current (2015) desktop computers to execute.

 Dependencies